Reports to: Organizing Director

-- Develops and executes field and political strategy to end worker structural racism
+- Develops and executes field and political strategies to end worker structural racism.

-- Coordinates the development of a member organizing committee
+- Coordinates the development of member organizing committees.

-- Ensures the tracking, reporting and analysis on all membership activity in her/his purview
+- Ensures the tracking, reporting, and analysis of all membership activity in her/his purview.

 - Coordinate campaign messaging, traditional media work, mass communications, and digital organizing with NBWC’s communications department.

 - Regularly communicate the campaign’s progress to our members, staff, and partners.